Through the Heart of England

 The black pudding, bacon and field mushroom starter with its lovely fresh salad garnish would have done many people as a light meal, here it was a starter and an absurd £3.95.
 Other pubs would add a handful of manky freezer chips to something the same size and less tasty and want a tenner.
 My two other courses were equally amazing and there was unobtrusive but entertaining live entertainment.

 Only with some reluctance did I hobble out and over to the quietest corner of the car park to rig my bivy and lie down gratefully, to the apparent concern of an old chap from a camper van who had ‘just popped over to ask if I were sure I had enough shelter, you know, that doesn’t look much of a tent.’
 Appearances were not deceptive, but I was stuffed and warm and miraculously it wasn’t raining.

 Everything about the Blythe Inn was miraculous, including my night there in the bivy which was the dryest to date.
 I left that wonderful pub reluctantly, because they aren’t open for breakfast, and pushed through more Staffordshire farmland.

-Before I’d got very far I discovered the map I’d carefully downloaded on the pub WiFi the night before was refusing now to display.
+Before I’d got very far I discovered the OS map I’d carefully downloaded on the pub WiFi the night before was refusing now to display.
 Then it started to rain.
-I skulked in a bus shelter that looked as if it hadn’t sheltered a bus passenger for a while stabbing and shaking my phone and cursing the Ordnance Survey.
-Great, a whole day without detailed rights of way information.
+I skulked in a bus shelter that looked as if it hadn’t sheltered a bus passenger for a while, stabbing and shaking my phone and cursing the Ordnance Survey.
+Great, a whole day without rights of way data.

 I got very lost, soaked and bramble-ripped trying to find my way across a railway before finally realising you were supposed to walk a tiny, virtually invisible path alongside it.